 - Make noise so you don't surprise a lion. - Bike, hike and ski in groups.
 Plan your trip so that you get back before dusk. - Run with a buddy.
 Do not run alone in lion habitat.
-Run during daylight; avoid dawn, dusk and night. - Before you set out, remind children how they should behave in lion country. - Always keep children within arm's reach, preferably holding their hand.
-If there are two adults, make a "kid sandwich," an adult in front of and in back of the child or children in the middle. - Hike with a sturdy walking stick or bear spray.
+Do not run at dawn or dusk. - Before you set out, remind children how they should behave in lion country. - Always keep children within arm's reach, preferably holding their hand.
+If there are two adults, make a "kid sandwich," an adult in front of and in back of the child or children in the